-This smoked Texas beef rib recipe and video is sure to wow the crowd at your next cookout!
+This recipe for dinosaur-sized beef ribs will surely wow the crowd at your next cookout!

 More than a few wayfarers come to Taylor just to worship the smoked beef ribs at Mueller’s.
-The technical butcher name for this cut is “beef short ribs,” but these bones are not short, the run 6 to 8-inches lond, the meat on top can be as much as 2-inches thick, and an individual bone with meat up to 1 1/2 pounds raw. can weight !
+The technical butcher name for this cut is “beef short ribs,” but these bones are not short, they run 6 to 8 inches long, the meat on top can be as much as 2 inches thick, and an individual bone with meat up to 1 1/2 pounds raw. can weight!
 When cooked nice and slow, these “Dino Ribs” ribs come out tender, juicy, and infused with the flavor of wood smoke.

 Don’t Mess with Texas, Especially When it Comes to Smoked Beef Ribs! (click here to share this on Twitter!)